redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/elastic.md

 _Optional, Default=""_

-APM Secret Token is the token used to connect to Elastic APM Server.
+Token used to connect to Elastic APM Server.

 ```yaml tab="File (YAML)"
 tracing: